 The State of Nebraska attempts to recruit students who reflect the needs and ethnic makeup of the public child welfare client base.
 A preference is given to candidates who are current public social services and public child welfare employees.

-Please complete, print, and email your application and 3 reference letters to email@example.com.
-Applications must be submitted by 12:00 PM, August 28, 2019.
+Please complete, print, and email your application to firstname.lastname@example.org.
+Applications must be submitted by 11:59pm on May 1, 2023.

 BSW Stipend Recipients must complete one field practicum of 400 hours.
 This applicant can apply to complete a practicum at a local Department of Health and Human Services through Children and Family Services Specialist focusing on abuse and neglect case management, however this is not a requirement that it be done at Health and Human Services.